slideloft/new-docs/glossary/testnet.md

 You can connect a node to the testnet by configuring [Bantu Core](https://github.com/Bantu/Bantu-core) to use this [configuration](https://github.com/Bantu/Bantu-core/blob/master/docs/Bantu-core_testnet.cfg).

-There is also a [Horizon instance](https://expansion.Bantu.network/) that can directly interact with the testnet.
+There is also a [Expansion instance](https://expansion.Bantu.network/) that can directly interact with the testnet.

 ## What is the Bantu testnet good for?

 * [Creating test accounts](../tutorials/create-account.md) \(with funding thanks to Friendbot\).
 * Developing applications and exploring tutorials on Bantu without the potential to lose any valuable [assets](assets.md).
-* Testing existing applications against new releases or release candidates of [Bantu Core](https://github.com/Bantu/Bantu-core/releases) and [Horizon](https://github.com/Bantu/go/releases).
+* Testing existing applications against new releases or release candidates of [Bantu Core](https://github.com/Bantu/Bantu-core/releases) and [Expansion](https://github.com/Bantu/go/releases).
 * Performing data analysis on a smaller, non-trivial data set compared to the public network.

 ## What is the Bantu testnet not good for?